-Casts and splints can stabilize and demobilize bones., but muscles can be “flexed” even with restricted movement from a cast or sling, via isometric contractions.
+Casts and splints can stabilize and demobilize bones.
+Muscles, however, can be “flexed” even with restricted movement from a cast or sling, via isometric contractions.
 In severe instances, your dog might require medication such as muscle relaxers, injections, or dry needling techniques.

 Tapotement involves tapping, cupping, vibration and shaking using sides of hands, fist, or heel of the hand.